MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-II-Consumer-Product-Safety-Commission/subchapter-B-Consumer-Product-Safety-Act-Regulations/part-1112-Requirements-Pertaining-Third-Party-Conformity-Assessment-Bodies/subpart-B-General-Requirements-Pertaining-Third-Party-Conformity-Assessment-Bodies/section-1112.15.md

 (i) ASTM F2853-10, “Standard Test Method for Determination of Lead in Paint Layers and Similar Coatings or in Substrates and Homogenous Materials by Energy Dispersive X-Ray Fluorescence Spectrometry Using Multiple Monochromatic Excitation Beams,” July 1, 2010;

-(ii) ASTM F963-17, “Standard Consumer Safety Specification for Toy Safety,” May 1, 2017.
+(ii) ASTM F963-23, “Standard Consumer Safety Specification for Toy Safety,” August 1, 2023.

 (2) Code of China, Room 2118, New Fortune International Plaza, No.71 Chaoyang Road, Chaoyang District, Beijing, 100123, China: *http://www.codeofchina.com/.*